 Khayelitsha Khayelitsha is a community which was established in 1983 as a township for 'Black' residents as a result of apartheid's system of racial segregation (SA History Online 2014).
 Khayelitsha, meaning "new home" in isiXhosa, was originally developed to accommodate an overflow of informal settlement dwellers.
 The area continued to grow rapidly with migrants from the Eastern Cape arriving in search of work (SA History Online 2014).
 The population of Khayelitsha is estimated to have 391, 749 residents, with 28.1 % (110,330) children under the age of 14 (City of Cape Town 2011).
-The township is currently the second biggest township in South Africa and is characterised by a complexity of economic and social challenges which limit the availability of resources for the optimal health and wellbeing of the local children.
-This is reflected in the low levels of economic and odder have completed Grade 12 or higher.
+The township is currently the second biggest township in South Africa and is characterised by a complexity of economic and social challenges which limit the availability of resources for the optimal health and well-being of the local children.
+This is reflected in the low levels of economic and educational opportunities.
+According to recent statistics, only 36 % of those aged 20 years and older have completed Grade 12 or higher.
 Thirty-eight percent of the labour force (aged 15 to 64) is unemployed and 74 % of households have a monthly income of R3 200 (approximately 200 USD) or less.
-The structural living conditions have an additional negative impact on the wellbeing of the residents.
+The structural living conditions have an additional negative impact on the well-being of the residents.
 Only 45 % of households live in formal dwellings, with the majority of the residents living in shacks in informal settlements.
 The majority of the homes lack access to basic indemnities such as access to piped water or a flush toilet in their dwelling and 19 % lack electricity for lighting in their dwelling (City of Cape Town 2011).

-Children in the community are faced with the ongoing struggle of community violence, with the community possessing the highest national murder, attempted murder and aggravated robbery figures (De Kock 2012) There are a number of residents, community based organisations, and schools taking action towards the improvement of child-wellbeing in the community, including programmes which target building healthy and safe neighbourhoods.
+Children in the community are faced with the ongoing struggle of community violence, with the community possessing the highest national murder, attempted murder and aggravated robbery figures (De Kock 2012) There are a number of residents, community based organisations, and schools taking action towards the improvement of child-well-being in the community, including programmes which target building healthy and safe neighbourhoods.
 The Ubuntu culture within the community, which promotes human connectedness and kindness, additionally provides a strong support network for many of the children who are treated as family by other community members.